Ketamine has been around since the 1960s where it was used exclusively as a surgical anesthetic.

 What Does Ketamine Feel Like?

-The effects of ketamine are dependent on the dose you use, your individual bodyweight and metabolism, how often you use it, what form you’re using (IV, oral, nasal), and whether you’re using ketamine alone or with other substances.
+The effects of ketamine are dependent on the dose you use, your individual body weight and metabolism, how often you use it, what form you’re using (intravenous, troches/lozenges, intranasal), and whether you’re using ketamine alone or with other substances.

 In lower doses, the effects of ketamine resemble alcohol intoxication.
 It causes feelings of mild euphoria, as well as visual and auditory perceptual changes.
 It makes users feel as though they’re floating or operating on autopilot.
 Low doses are mildly stimulating and can make users feel more social or energetic.

 In very high doses, people experience what’s commonly referred to as a K-hole — which involves strong out-of-body hallucinations.
 This is a demonstration of the dissociative aspect of ketamine to its fullest extent.
 Users feel as though they’re perpetually falling into blackness.
-That the fabric of time and their sense of self is dissolving.
+It’s as if the fabric of time, as well as one’s sense of self is dissolving.

 Some describe the K-hole experience to be like “peering into the keyhole of existence.”